 The grounded DC origin flick is only the second comic book movie in history to be included in the top category.
 Ryan Coogler's Black Panther, which broke major superhero barriers at last year's ceremony, was also nominated for Best Picture but did not win, and many noted the Academy's snub of Coogler in the Best Director race.
 With Joker's field-leading nominations, Phillips has become the first director to ever be nominated for a film based on comic books.

-Joker also laughed its way to noms for Best Actor (Joaquin Phoenix), Best Adapted Screenplay (Phillips and Scott Silver), Best Make-Up and Hairstyling (Nicki Ledermann and Kay Georgiou), Best Cinematography (Lawrence Sher), Best Editing, Best Original Score (Hildur Guðnadóttir), Best Sound Mixing (Tom Ozanich, Dean Zupancic, and Tod Maitland), Best Sound Editing (Jeff Groth), and Best Costume Design (Mark Bridges).
+Joker also laughed its way to noms for Best Actor (Joaquin Phoenix), Best Adapted Screenplay (Phillips and Scott Silver), Best Make-Up and Hairstyling (Nicki Ledermann and Kay Georgiou), Best Cinematography (Lawrence Sher), Best Editing (Jeff Groth), Best Original Score (Hildur Guðnadóttir), Best Sound Mixing (Tom Ozanich, Dean Zupancic, and Tod Maitland), Best Sound Editing (JAlan Robert Murray), and Best Costume Design (Mark Bridges).

 Taika Waititi nabbed his first-ever Oscar nominations for Jojo Rabbit, which is up for Best Picture and Best Adapted Screenplay.
 The fantastical anti-hate satire, which chronicles a young Nazi's disillusionment with the Third Reich during the waning days of World War II, was also recognized for Best Supporting Actress (Scarlett Johansson), Best Costume Design (Mayes C. Rubeo), Bes Production Design (Ra Vincent), and Best Editing (Tom Eagles).